jeffreydbyrd/akka-ecs/README.md

 $ play eclipse
 ```

+This generates all the files eclipse needs to build the app.
+Re-run this command every time you add/remove dependencies.
+I have included the standard eclipse meta-data files in .gitignore.

-to turn our app into an eclipse project.
-All of the eclipse-related files should be excluded from git in .gitignore.
-Then visit the [scala-ide download page](http://scala-ide.org/download/sdk.html) and download the 2.10.x version of the Scala IDE.
+Your Eclipse version probably does not recognize Scala code.
+Visit the [scala-ide download page](http://scala-ide.org/download/sdk.html) and download the latest version of the Scala IDE.
 Open that up and pick a workspace.
 Right-click in the package explorer and choose `import` > `existing project into workspace` and find our app.
 You should be able to import it just like a java project.

 Lastly, there is an optional Play! plugin for Eclipse that makes it a pleasure to edit the routes file and the html templates.
 Go to `help` > `install new software`.
 Open up the drop-down menu at the top and select Scala IDE.
 Select `Scala IDE Plugins` > `Play2 support in Scala IDE` and click next.
 Continue through the installation as normal.
 After restarting Eclipse, you should have nice syntax highlighting in your routes and template files.